gabygoole/learngit/readme.txt

-git is a good version control tool
+a git is good
+my name is guojiale
+hahahhah